-He said Khassadar-turned-police, deployed at Torkham-Peshawar checkposts, were taking money from trucks and allow them to continue their journey without proper checking the goods loaded in the vehicles.
+He said Khassadar-turned-police, deployed at Torkham-Peshawar check posts, was taking money from trucks and allow them to continue their journey without properly checking the goods loaded in the vehicles.

 It remained a tall claim that Fata merger into Khyber Pakhtunkhwa would help eliminate corruption, improve law and order situation and also raise living standards of commoners in the merged districts, but graphs drawn only on papers are never implemented in its true letter and spirit.

 Alam Sher, a local trader, said that despite strict rules implemented at the Pak-Afghan border, the smuggling of goods has increased manifolds.
 He said there has been no difference in the area’s affairs after the merger.

 He added that the majority of loaded and empty trucks were not being checked by police and customs authorities as they take bribe and issue them clearance documents.

 Alam Sher said he had a grocery store in Torkham border town where he had five workers.
 He said his store was closed down after new border rules were implemented.